fipelle/MessyTimeSeries.jl/README.md

 ##### Bibliography
 R. H. Shumway and D. S. Stoffer.
-An approach to time series smoothing and forecasting using the em algorithm.
+An approach to time series smoothing and forecasting using the EM algorithm.
 Journal of time series analysis, 3(4):253–264, 1982.